For Students with Learning Disabilities

 This list is not intended to be exhaustive nor restrict assessment in other pertinent areas.
 Other tests may be deemed appropriate based on the presenting issues of the individual.
 Referral issues presented by the student should guide the assessment.
 However, it is not appropriate to base a diagnosis on the results of one test in a single domain.

 Accommodations and academically-related services for students with learning disabilities are designed to accommodate a perceptual disorder impairing the student's ability to acquire, process, or communicate information.
 Accommodations are not designed to provide remediation.
-Accommodations and services are determined based on collaboration between the student, Special Student Services staff, and in most cases, with the faculty teaching the course in which the student is enrolled.
+Accommodations and services are determined based on collaboration between the student, Student Special Services staff, and in most cases, with the faculty teaching the course in which the student is enrolled.
 Each academic accommodation is determined on an individual basis and made available to the extent that it does not compromise the academic integrity of the student's program.